 These attempt to generate exceptionally huge returns but are highly illiquid and risky at the same time.
 Some of the alternative investments found in the capital markets are hedge funds, bitcoins, artworks and structured products.

 3. Diversification and Asset Classes

 Many times investing might be a jittery activity.
-In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
-You can invest in hand-picked mutual funds in a hassle free and paperless manner.
+In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then go for ClearTax Save.
+You can invest in hand-picked mutual funds in a hassle-free and paperless manner.